FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skuid.md

 A SKU ID is a unique identifier that defines a provider-supported construct for organizing properties that are common across one or more [*SKU Prices*](#glossary:sku-price).
 SKU ID can be referenced on a catalog or [*price list*](#glossary:price-list) published by a provider to look up detailed information about the SKU.
 The composition of the properties associated with the SKU ID may differ across providers.
 Some providers may not support the [*SKU*](#glossary:sku) construct and instead associate all such properties directly with the *SKU Price*.
 SKU ID is commonly used for analyzing cost based on *SKU*-related properties above the pricing constructs.

+---
+The SkuId column adheres to the following requirements:

+* SkuId MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider publishes a SKU list.
+* If present, the column MUST conform to the following additional requirements:
+  * SkuId MUST be of type String.
+  * SkuId MUST conform to [String Handling](#stringhandling) requirements.
+  * SkuId MUST be null if [ChargeCategory](#chargecategory) is "Tax".
+  * SkuId MUST NOT be null if ChargeCategory is "Usage" or "Purchase" and [ChargeClass](#chargeclass) is not "Correction".
+  * SkuId MAY be null in all other cases.
+  * SkuId MUST equal SkuPriceId when a provider does not support an overarching SKU ID construct.

+---
 The SkuId column adheres to the following requirements:

 * The SkuId column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider publishes a SKU list.